Germfreekai/UnixLikeC/FindC/README.md

 For this implementation using C, I will use threads, structures and dynamic allocated memory.
 I will not create a database nor check on an existing one, instead I will go through every folder and subfolder looking for matches.

+You can run looking for exact match name.extension or name or .extension Examples
+- ./findC.out -d path/to/dir -f .c
+- ./findC.out -d path/to/dir -f file
+- ./findC.out -d path/to/dir -f file.c

 ---
 ## Goals
 - Current goal is to look for exact matches, whether a dir or a file is located.
-- TODO: Implement regular expressions search to find approximate results and to create a more look alike functionality to Unix locate command.
+- TODO: Implement regular expressions search to find approximate results and to create a more look alike functionality to Unix locate/find command.